Skip to content

 Primary-Color: SteelBlue

-The flag is honoured only when Theme: Auto.
-With Theme: Light or Theme: Dark the admin has fixed the palette and the switcher is suppressed — a server-side decision must not be silently overridden by a client-side widget.
+The flag is honoured only when Mode: Auto.
+With Mode: Light or Mode: Dark the admin has fixed the palette and the switcher is suppressed — a server-side decision must not be silently overridden by a client-side widget.

 2. Place the switcher in any view via the ThemeSwitcher controller — typical spots are the login page and a topbar of the home view: